Wesley16838/frontend_interview/Behavior_Question/Behavior.md

 # Behavior Question

 > The STAR format stands for Situation, Task, Action, Result:

-> Situation: An event, project, or challenge faced
+- Situation: An event, project, or challenge faced
-> Task: Your responsibilities and assignments for the situation
+- Task: Your responsibilities and assignments for the situation
-> Action: Steps or procedure taken to relieve or rectify situation
+- Action: Steps or procedure taken to relieve or rectify situation
-> Result: Results of actions taken.
+- Result: Results of actions taken.

+> 14 Leadership Principles

 - Customer Obsession
 - Ownership